python-websockets/websockets/docs/deployment.rst

 You may want to close connections gracefully when shutting down the server, perhaps after executing some cleanup logic.
-There are two ways to achieve this with the object returned by :func:`~websockets.server.serve`:
+There are two ways to achieve this with the object returned by :func:`~server.serve`:

 - using it as a asynchronous context manager, or
 - calling its ``close()`` method, then waiting for its ``wait_closed()`` method to complete.

 Tasks that handle connections will be cancelled.
-For example, if the handler is awaiting :meth:`~websockets.protocol.WebSocketCommonProtocol.recv`, that call will raise :exc:`~asyncio.CancelledError`.
+For example, if the handler is awaiting :meth:`~protocol.WebSocketCommonProtocol.recv`, that call will raise :exc:`~asyncio.CancelledError`.

 On Unix systems, shutdown is usually triggered by sending a signal.